PardeepSB/DigitalAudioWorkstation-DAW-/README.md

 * The amplitude of the echo effect is set as a constant value

-* Reverb has only 1 impulse response, pre-determined by us (hard coded)
+* Reverb has only 1 impulse response, pre-determined (hard coded)

 ## Suggested Future Work: